wjdenny/icdsa/README.md

 ### Development
 Changing the layout or theme will require more skills, including Node.js, [Nunjucks](https://mozilla.github.io/nunjucks/), [11ty](https://www.11ty.dev/), HTML, and CSS.

-### Installing Node.js
+### Installing Node.js and Node Package Manager (NPM)
-Node.js is available on a wide variety of operating systems (including Windows, Linux, and MacOS).
+Node.js (and NPM) is available on a wide variety of operating systems (including Windows, Linux, and MacOS).
 Often, package managers used by these systems have outdated builds of Node.js.
 To install Node.js, it may be best to [go to their website](https://nodejs.org/en/download/package-manager) and follow the instructions there to get the latest version and use a version manager.

 #### Getting started
 This is a quick-start guide starting from a fresh clone with Node.js and NPM installed.
 Feel free to add additional sections as needed for clarity.